hrh233/Simplified-Chinese-translation-of-Minecraft-for-more-science/README.md

-Please move to the specific version branch
+Please move to the specific version branch.
 Future plans: more scientific translations,more supported versions